 Paying a court fine

-If you’ve been given a magistrates’ court fine it’s important you pay it.
-If you don’t, the court can:
+If you've received a court fine, it's important that you give priority to paying it.
+If you don't, the Scottish Courts and Tribunal Service can:

 Work out your budget